 (Note) The net realizable value was estimated taking into account retail price reductions due to promotions.

-POYA INTERNATIONAL CO., LTD. STATEMENT OF CHANGES IN PROPERTY, PLANT AND EQUIPMENT-COST FOR THE YEAR ENDED DECEMBER 31, 2021 (Expressed in thousands of New Taiwan dollars)
+POYA INTERNATIONAL CO., LTD. STATEMENT OF CHANGES IN PROPERTY, PLANT AND EQUIPMENT-COST FOR THE YEAR ENDED DECEMBER 31, 2021

 Please refer to Note 6(5) for the information related to property, plant and equipment.